- Microsoft Silverlight, versions 3 and greater

 Resources are for information purposes only, no endorsement implied.

-- Using a browser that supports Silverlight, open an HTML page that references multiple Silverlight object tags, each with different HTML Lang values.
+- Using a browser that supports Silverlight, open an HTML page that references a Silverlight application through an object tag.